 Most Departments view their hierarchical organization chart as “top-down,” with minimal input from line staff and first-line supervisors.
 The administration’s current organizational chart inverts this, with a goal of creating leadership at all levels.
 Regardless of one’s rank or position, all members share a focus on strategic thinking and value-driven decision making.
 It also aims to create accountability measures at all levels which are uniquely tied to the goals and objectives set by the elected leaders and City administration.

-Make a selection to learn more.
+Make a selection from the menu to learn more.